Communities

 • - It seems that most (all) community staff believe that Codidact is not their first priorities and they are too busy in their *real* lives so that they can only spend some part of their free time on Codidact.
 I understand them.
 However, why do they insist on continuing their staff role while they are too busy?
 They want to help Codidact to become successful; they can do it by contributing to meta and main sites as regular users, and since Codidact is open-source, the volunteer developers can improve its codes in their free time.
 Those people who are the main leaders or owners of Codidact can be appointed as Codidact chairmen.
 There are many idles to manage Codidact for free (If you want me to find them, you should first appoint me as Codidact chief executive officer).

-#8: Post undeleted by user avatar Mithical‭ · 2020-10-01T15:54:55Z (over 3 years ago)
+#8: Post undeleted by user avatar Mithical‭ · 2020-10-01T15:54:55Z (about 4 years ago)

-#7: Post edited by user avatar Mithical‭ · 2020-10-01T15:54:05Z (over 3 years ago)
+#7: Post edited by user avatar Mithical‭ · 2020-10-01T15:54:05Z (about 4 years ago)

 • Since the other answers did not address your concern perfectly and correctly, I post my answer to your question.